nbrockington/vnn/README.md

-Run with command `>> debug_showNetwork` to play around with setting up a neural network with random weights
+Run with command `>> debug_showNetwork` to play around with setting up a neural network with random weights:

 ![Show Structure](220702_random_network.png)

 # Functionality to add

--- Make neural network structure (no. of hidden layers, number of units in each inner layer) flexible and selectable by user

 -- Generalise backpropagation algorithm to work for neural networks with any number of layers

 DONE(220702)-- Visualise feature filters of individual units in neural network structure

+DONE(220701) -- Make neural network structure (no. of hidden layers, number of units in each inner layer) flexible and selectable by user

 DONE(220701)-- Implement user input validation to ensure suitable parameters are used for network and training properties